 Take the daily outcome of the stock-market results as an example.
 This data is either static data (yesterday’s result) or dynamic (today’s result) and it only changes every 24 hours or so.
-If we only needed to know a summary of the day’s events, but didn’t need to know what happened in any one instant in the day, then our application could provide a summary of the day’s stock market performance and our users could check it out at their leisure.
+If we only needed to know a summary of the day’s events but didn’t need to know what happened in any one instant in the day, then our application could provide a summary of the day’s stock market performance and our users could check it out at their leisure.

-Before this, as far back as 1797, we just read the newspaper or waited for a Reuter’s carrier-pigeon to bring the latest financial news of the day to us.
+Before this, as far back as 1797, we just read the newspaper or waited for a Reuter’s carrier pigeon to bring the latest financial news of the day to us.
 This was outstanding up-to-date information for its time.
 Today, you are at a frightening disadvantage as a market trader if you are using this type of data stream network.

 Today’s dynamic web applications provide updated information every so often.
 This type of data is dynamic with an update frequency of a few minutes or seconds.

 Sticking with the financial example, for those looking to track the performance of the stock market throughout the day, using an update that occurs every few seconds might suffice.
-This provides all the information needed at a rate that lets us feel reasonable sure we understand what is happening during the course of the day.
+This provides all the information needed at a rate that lets us feel reasonably sure we understand what is happening during the course of the day.
 Updates that happen every few seconds might be considered near time, but certainly are not real time.

 Delivering this type of data over the internet in the 21st century is still fairly challenging.
-Building an application that keeps information up to date and reliably available with reasonable level of performance for a global audience requires an infrastructure that scales to demands and delivers a quality of service expected by consumers.
-This is what a Content Distribution Network is all about and for the last decade CDNs have been a requirement for doing business at scale on the internet.
+Building an application that keeps information up to date and reliably available with a reasonable level of performance for a global audience requires an infrastructure that scales to demands and delivers a quality of service expected by consumers.
+This is what a Content Distribution Network is all about and for the last decade, CDNs have been a requirement for doing business at scale on the internet.

 Today, applications are publishing data about events at the moment of their creation.
 Data is published to subscribers and processed extremely fast making it possible to react to changing conditions in real time.
 This type of data is required for: